fmay/ziggyusaurus/docs/user-guide/Performance-Tuning.md

 If you are passing in large payloads, then the impact on memory will be related to the size of this payload and the number of flows that are queued.
 The default value is 100, but you can increase this as you require.

 ## System queue overflow
-Once the system queue is full, waiting flows will be persisted to the database.
+Once the system queue is full, flows will be persisted to the database.
 The throughput will drop somewhat once the overflow is being used.
-If the overflow size gets too large, it is a clear sign that you need to adjust **Maximum concurrent flows**, **Maximum system queue size** or add another server to balance the load.
+If the overflow size gets too large, it is a clear sign that you need to adjust **Maximum concurrent flows**, **Maximum system queue size** or add another server to a [Ziggy cluster](docs/user-guide/cluster/overview.md).

 ## Javascript workers
 Javascript Block code is executed in isolated worker processes.
 Ziggy manages a pool of workers.
 By default the pool size is 20 but you can increase this in the [System Monitor](user-guide/Global-Settings.md#system-monitor).